 These questions and beliefs slow down your progress, kill your self-confidence and keep you stuck.

-Effective Guitar Practice Habit #5: Practice With Purpose
+Effective Guitar Practice Habit #5: Do Guitar Practice With A Purpose

-You must see each guitar practice session as a step towards a larger musical goal.
+See each guitar practice session as a step towards your larger musical goals.
 This helps you stay focused on the big picture and improve your guitar playing quickly.

-Here is how to develop a sense of purpose in your guitar practice:
+Here is how to develop a sense of purpose for effective guitar practice:

 Become a better guitarist fast by taking online lessons for guitar.